Curriculum

 In a selected number of topics out of the broad field of high power laser matter interactions the students should acquire knowledge of ionization, plasma kinetics, filamentation and applications in spectroscopy metrology and atmospheric science.

-• Quantum communication (Steinlechner/Eilenberger/Tünnermann)
+• Quantum Communication (Steinlechner/Eilenberger/Tünnermann)

 Content